Chhattisgarh Mukti Morcha

 Chhattisgarh Mukti Morcha (lit.
 Chhattisgarh Liberation Front) is a political party in the Indian state of Chhattisgarh.

 On 3 March 1977, the Chhattisgarh Mines Shramik Sangh (Chhattisgarh Mines Workers' Union) was founded by Shankar Guha Niyogi.
 In 1982, CMSS formed CMM as their political front.
-CMM was formed to fight for the cultural identity of the region and for upliftment for the workers and peasants.
+CMM was formed to fight for the cultural identity of the region and for improving the condition of workers and peasants.
 CMM organized social campaigns, such as against alcohol abuse and instituted social projects, such as a workers' financed hospital.

-Niyogi was murdered in Bhilai 1991.
+Niyogi was murdered in Bhilai, in 1991.
+In the 1993 Madhya Pradesh Legislative Assembly election, CMM won 1 seat (Dondi Lohara).

-Today Janak Lal Thakur is the president of CMM and Anoop Singh its secretary.

-The motto of CMMs is Sangharsh aur Nirman (Struggle and Construction).
-Another motto is Virodh Nahi Vikalp (Not resistance, but alternative).

-CMM was neutral on the issue of formation of a separate Chhattisgarh state.

-CMM is very active in the struggle against genetically modified seeds.

-In the legislative assembly elections in Chhattisgarh 2003 CMM had put up eight candidates, whom together mustered 37,335 votes.
+In the 2003 Chhattisgarh Legislative Assembly elections, CMM had put up eight candidates, whom together mustered 37,335 votes.